Bridge mix: Hershey Canada's product

-Mint, orange, and Irish-creme-flavored pieces coated in dark chocolate; peanuts, raisins, caramels, and Turkish delight coated in milk chocolate.

-In 2022 Hershey removed the mint, orange, Irish cream, caramels and Turkish delight, while adding 20% more peanuts to the bag.
+The mixture formerly included mint, orange, and Irish-creme-flavored pieces coated in dark chocolate; and peanuts, raisins, caramels, and Turkish delight coated in milk chocolate.
+In 2022, Hershey removed the mint, orange, Irish cream, caramels and Turkish delight, while adding 20% more peanuts to the bag.

 Trademark

 The Canadian "Bridge Mixture" trademark is owned by Hershey Canada Inc. It was first registered in 1951, by the Walter M. Lowney Company, and first used in 1935.
 The Lowney logo remains on the packaging under Hershey's manufacturing.